heniu1985/ImageRenamer/README.md

 ### TO DO

-1. Add condition to check if any photos was taken at this same time and making changes so the file names do not repeat.
+1. ~~Add condition to check if any photos was taken at this same time and making changes so the file names do not repeat.~~

+2. Change condition checking if the file name repeat because in second and further runs of program files with repeated names are deleting when renaming.

 ### Inspiration